openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 openaps use ns shell upload treatments.json recently/combined-treatments.json
 ```

-(It would be good to show how to create a treatments.json report before ns shell `upload`...)
+[INSERT ACTUAL INSTRUCTIONS ON HOW TO CREATE a treatments.json report before ns shell `upload`]

 So we now have various uses for `ns`: